koordinates/kart/DATASETS_v2.md

   - stores a string of bytes.
 * `date`
   - stores year + month + day.
 The timezone that should be used interpret this is not stored.
-* `datetime`
-  - stores year + month + day, plus hour + minute + second.
-The timezone that should be used interpret this is not stored.
 * `float`
   - stores a floating point number using a fixed number of bits.
 Floating point values have reasonable but imperfect precision over a huge range.
 * `geometry`
-  - stores a well-known-text geometry eg a point or a polygon
+  - stores a well-known-text geometry eg a point or a polygon.
 * `integer`
-  - stores an integer value, using a fixed number of bits
+  - stores an integer value, using a fixed number of bits.
 * `interval`
   - stores an interval of time as a number of years + months + days + hours + minutes + seconds
 * `numeric`